 The Alcohol and Drug Education Program is a comprehensive, community-based effort focused on creating significant shifts in the culture/environment to encourage and support appropriate norms around drinking and challenge attitudes and behaviors related to other drug use.

-In the Office of Health Promotion we believe in a non-judgemental, holistic, harm reduction approach to substance use.
+In the Center for Student Wellness we believe in a non-judgemental, holistic, harm reduction approach to substance use.
 We help students to reflect on their choices and how their use or non-use affects all areas of individual and community wellbeing.
 Every student deserves to feel respected, safe, and comfortable in all spaces across campus.
 If students choose to use, we encourage them to practice low-risk strategies, seek support, and stay healthy and safe.

 If you need to register or want more information about one of the courses below, please click on the program name: